Merizo Conbento

-The Merizo Conbento is a historic building on Guam Route 4 in Merizo, Guam.
-Built in 1856, it is the oldest known occupied building on the island.
-It is a two-story concrete and ifil-wood structure with a gabled corrugated-metal roof, and a large set of concrete stairs leading to the main level above a raised basement.
-The present-day exterior is a faithful representation of the building's original appearance (with the exception of the roofing material, and original walls of manposteria (coral mixed with lime) remain inside the structure.
-It was built as a parish house for the local Roman Catholic diocese, and saw use as a military post and prison during the Japanese occupation period during World War II.
+The Merizo Conbento is a historic building on Guam Route 4 in Malesso on the United States territory of Guam.
+Built in 1856, it is the oldest known, continually occupied building on the island.

+The Conbento is a two-story structure of concrete and ifit (Intsia bijuga) wood with a gabled corrugated-metal roof, and a large set of concrete stairs leading to the main level above a raised basement.
+The present-day exterior is a faithful representation of the building's original appearance, with the exception of the roofing, and the walls once made of mampostería (coral mixed with lime mortar) remain inside the structure.
+It was built as a parish house for Merizo and neighboring Humåtak, and saw use as a military post and prison during the Japanese occupation of Guam during World War II.

 The building was listed on the National Register of Historic Places in 1974.